 Alison Clougherty

-Co-Founder, Executive Director of Programs & Services, President of the Board
+Co-Founder, Executive Director of Programs & Services, CTVI

 Alison holds an undergraduate degree in Psychology, master’s degree in Education Policy and a second master’s degree in Education as a Teacher of the Visually Impaired (TVI).
 Alison has worked in the consulting, marketing, program management, and event planning fields.
 She has a young son who is completely blind and who serves as her inspiration for ensuring the best outcomes for other children and families like her own through the formation of BEST.